When running a diversified portfolio with a number of assets and asset classes, one key aspect is at what time should you rebalance the portfolio?

 The retail investor should therefore consider the implications of trend and momentum both for periodical rebalancing and ad hoc rebalancing when using rebalancing spans, and implement a strategic rebalancing approach to further improve risk-adjusted return by minimizing drawdowns and thus the overall portfolio volatility, and potentially capture additional percentage points of return from trend.

 Let us continue with looking at a few ways of implementing this in your portfolio.
-I will also especially highlight the ways I have taken strategic rebalancing to heart in my All Seasons Portfolio.
+I will also especially highlight the ways I have taken strategic rebalancing to heart in my All-Seasons Portfolio, which I trade on eToro (which you can copy with ease).

 Why should you rebalance your portfolio?